ella33/ngrx-poc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+The purpose of the project is to be an Angular POC which demonstrates the use of:
+- lazy loaded modules
+- ngrx
+- UI: Angular material/Flex layout

+You can check it out here: https://ngrx-poc.netlify.app

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.